 In addition to preventing pregnancy, some contraceptives provide benefits such as more predictable, lighter menstrual cycles, a decreased risk of sexually transmitted infections or a reduction in the risk of some cancers.
 If these benefits are important to you, they may influence your choice of birth control option.

 Your partner may have birth control preferences that are similar to or different from your own.
 Discuss birth control options with your partner to help determine which method is acceptable to both of you.

 What's the bottom line?

-When you choose a contraceptive method, many factors come into play, including your age, health, emotional maturity, marital status and religious convictions.
+When you choose a birth control method, many factors come into play, including your age, health, emotional maturity, marital status and religious convictions.
 Knowing your options is part of the decision process — but an honest assessment of yourself, your partner and your relationship is just as important.
-Most people have to make some trade-offs.
-You might, for instance, prefer to deal with the mild side effects of a hormonal contraceptive in exchange for effectiveness, or forgo the convenience of an IUD for the low cost of a barrier method.
 Ideally, you and your partner will discuss the options and reach a mutually beneficial decision.

 © 1998-2014 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.com," "Mayo Clinic Health Information," "Reliable information for a healthier life" and the triple-shield Mayo logo are trademarks of Mayo Foundation for Medical Education and Research.